grain-lang/grain-lang.org/src/stdlib/array.md

 reducei : ((b, a, Number) -> b, b, Array<a>) -> b
 ```

-Using a reducer function, `reducei` combines all elements of an arry, starting from the "head", or left side, of the array.
+Using a reducer function, `reducei` combines all elements of an array, starting from the "head", or left side, of the array.

 In `Array.reducei(fn, base, array)`, `fn` is called with the accumulator, each element of the array, and the index of that element.
 It returns a new accumulator.
 The final value is the result of `reducei`.
 The accumulator starts with value `base`.